 NATIONAL PIANO TEACHERS GUILD

-Every student in the studio participates annually in the National Piano Teachers Guild auditions.
+Every student participates annually in the National Piano Teachers Guild auditions.
 The Guild audition is a one-on-one performance in which a student prepares a program to play for an independent adjudicator, who gives a written evaluation of the student's work.
 This studio has participated since 2002.
 Four students have received the Guild's Five Year Award, given for presenting 10 piece programs for five years.
 Each year many students achieve the Critics Circle Rating, the highest rating possible.

 THURSDAY NOON TOGETHER SERIES.
 The studio has presented a full concert every year on this downtown series, 2005-2014.